Packard Clipper

-The Packard Clipper is an automobile that was built by the Packard Motor Car Company (and by the later Studebaker-Packard Corporation) for model years 1941–1942, 1946–1947 and 1953–1957.
-For 1956 only, Clipper was classified as a stand-alone marque.
+The Packard Clipper is an automobile series built by the Packard Motor Car Company (and by the later Studebaker-Packard Corporation) for model years 1941–1942, 1946–1947, and 1953–1957.
+It was named for a type of sailing ship, called a clipper.

 The Clipper was introduced in April 1941, as a mid-model year entry.
 It was available only as a four-door sedan.
-The Clipper name was re-introduced in 1953, for the automaker's lowest-priced lineup.
+The extreme top-rung high hat models had had their day, with engineering improvements, less expensive, more rationally sized fare predominating.
+Since the action was in the increasingly sophisticated, upper-medium price field, the debut Clipper line was aimed at Buick Roadmaster, Cadillac's cutthroat-priced Model 62, Chrysler Saratoga/New Yorker, and Lincoln (through 1940 known as Zephyr).
+The Clipper name was re-introduced in 1953, for the automaker's lowest-priced lineup, leading some to think it was a cheap car initially, instead of a full-range offering.
 By 1955, the Clipper models were seen as diluting Packard's marketing as a luxury automobile marque.
-It was named for a type of sailing ship, called a clipper.

-For only the 1956 model year, the Clipper became a stand-alone make of automobile produced by the Studebaker-Packard Corporation.
-The Clipper line was aimed at the middle-price field of American automobiles that included DeSoto, Oldsmobile, Hudson, and Mercury.
+The Clipper was classified as a stand-alone marque for the 1956 model year when it was produced by the Studebaker-Packard Corporation.
 Following the closure of Packard's Detroit, Michigan factory in 1956, the Clipper marque was discontinued, although the Clipper name was applied to 1957 Packards that were built at Studebaker's South Bend, Indiana, factory.

-1941–1942, 1946–1947
+1941–1947

-By the end of the 1930s, Packard president Max M. Gilman realized that his best efforts to improve profitability during the last lean decade had not been enough.
-The Packard One-Twenty had arrived in 1935 and saved the company from immediate demise; the One-Ten had followed, achieving even higher volume.
-Despite a strong performance in the revival year 1937, Packard sales had plummeted as the depression returned in 1938, and the 76,000 sales for the calendar year 1939 were hardly past the break-even point.
-They netted the company a scant half million dollars.
-This precarious financial state combined with the new model developments among Packard's rivals, GM's LaSalle and Cadillac Series 61, Chrysler Imperial, and the Lincoln-Zephyr, meant that Mr. Gilman needed something radically new and that he needed it in a hurry if he wanted to save the company.
+By the end of the 1930s, Packard president Max M. Gilman realized that efforts to improve the company's profitability during the previous decade.
+The Packard One-Twenty model was introduced in 1935 and its success in the marketplace helped save the company.
+The One-Ten had followed, achieving even higher volume.
+Despite a strong performance during 1937, Packard sales plummeted during the recession in 1938.
+The automaker's 76,000 sales for the calendar year 1939 were barely at its break-even point.
+Packard achieved a profit of only half-million dollars.
+This precarious financial state, combined with new model developments among Packard's rivals (GM's LaSalle and Cadillac Series 61, Chrysler Imperial, and the Lincoln-Zephyr), meant Gilman quickly needed something radically new to keep the company going.

-Introduced just eight months before the attack on Pearl Harbor, Packard's hopes for the future rode on the new car design.
-The Packard Clipper represented a break from traditional styling and embodied an abrupt change in construction techniques.
+The company developed a new car that was introduced eight months before the attack on Pearl Harbor.
+Packard's hopes for the future rode on the new Packard Clipper line that represented a break from traditional styling and embodied an abrupt change in construction techniques.
 However, World War II intervened.
-It made the investment to produce one of the only all-new 1941 American cars impossible to realize in a normal marketplace.
+It made Packard's investment to produce one of the only all-new 1941 American cars impossible to realize in the altered conditions.